PhD/MPhil Research in Trustworthy Systems

 International students

-For international PhD students, UNSW generally provides a tuition fee scholarship (TFS) if the applicant's background is considered equivalent to an Australian First Class Honours degree.
+For international HDR students, UNSW generally provides a tuition fee scholarship (TFS) if the applicant's background is considered equivalent to an Australian First Class Honours degree.
 There are a very small number of RTP and UIPA scholarships available (which include a research stipend at the same rate as applicable to domestic students).
 Students who obtain an RTP or UIPA will be eligible for a TS-funded topup under the same conditions as domestic students with an RTP.

 International students who obtain a TFS but no RTP or UIPA will be provided by TS with a research stipend at the RTP rate, provided they satisfy strong quality and alignment requirements.
 In some cases, a topup may also be available.